RetailMeNot/shield/docs/start/lifecycle/index.md

       specify what they can produce
     * If no match is found, the router returns a `406 Not Acceptable` header.

-There are a few endpoints that Shield implements locally that will return a response.
+There are a few endpoints that [Shield implements locally]({{ site.baseurl }}/start/lifecycle/local_endpoints) that will return a response.
 The path can be changed via config, but they will take precedence over any upstream that declares the same endpoint.

-* `GET /healthcheck`
-* `GET /metrics`
-* `GET /spec`

 If the Routing Table returned a response, that response is immediately forwarded to the client.
 Otherwise, the Request Processor continues on to the next step.